mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/installing.rst

 To install |libmongoc| (which will also install |libbson|)::

   # apt install libmongoc-dev

+To check which version is available, run `apt-cache policy libmongoc-dev`.

 The development packages (ending in `-dev`) include files required to build applications using |libbson| and |libmongoc|.
 To only install the libraries without development files, install the `libbson-1.0-0` or `libmongoc-1.0-0` packages.